 '''

-$ pachctl put-file <repo> <branch> -c -r <dir>
+$ pachctl put-file <repo> <branch> -r -f <dir>

 '''

-Pachyderm Language Clients
+4.2.2 Pachyderm Language Clients

 There are a number of Pachyderm language clients.
 These can be used to programmatically put data into Pachyderm, and much more.
 You can find out more about these clients here.